 Those who study dance at Washington University learn from faculty members who have both professional experience and academic degrees.
 Students also have the opportunity to study with guest artists-in-residence who teach master classes and set choreography.

 Students may audition for the Washington University Dance Theatre, which holds annual auditions for students.
 Selected students will appear in faculty and guest artist-choreographed concerts in Edison Theatre.
-Dance students particularly interested in performance may, with the approval of its director, rehearse and perform with The Slaughter Project, Washington University's dance company in residence.
+Dance students particularly interested in performance may audition for the student repertory company, Washington University Dance Collective (WUDC).
+WUDC rehearses and performs throughout the year at area venues as well as on campus.
 Students may also participate in departmental drama productions as well as student work in choreography and theater.
 Each year, students have the opportunity to attend the regional American College Dance Conference to adjudicate work, perform, and take master classes.

 Dance students may pursue study abroad at University of Auckland, New Zealand; University of Ghana, Legon; and Roehampton University, London.
 With approval from the Dance program, courses at these institutions may fulfill dance major and minor requirements.
 Courses in other disciplines taught at these institutions may also be accepted by Washington University.

 The drama major combines the historical, cultural and theoretical study of theater and performance with a full array of theater production courses, including acting, directing, performance art, design (set, costume, lighting, sound) and playwriting.

 The theater and performance studies faculty offer courses in theater history, performance studies, and dramatic and performance theory.
 Majors also may take cross-listed courses in such departments as African and African-American Studies; Classics; English; East Asian Languages and Literatures; and Film and Media Studies.
 Our courses analyze theater and performance as resonant and significant cultural practices, both historically and currently.
 Courses combine critical analysis with attention to the corporeal and material embodiment of actual performance.